tldr-pages/tldr/CONTRIBUTING.md

 ![Commit suggestion button in Github](./images/commit-suggestion-button.png)

 If you want to commit multiple suggestions, go to the "Files changed" tab and batch all suggestions.
-Now, click `Commit suggestions` button and enter a commit message to create a single commit.
+Now, click the `Commit suggestions` button and enter a commit message to create a single commit.

 ### Commit message